Lilyfields/My-Professional-Portfolio-the-second-phase/README.md

 ## My Journey and Development

-Building my first website.
-So exciting!!!

-At this stage of my development, I've learnt to use HTML and CSS to design the layout and features of my profile.
+Upgrading my first website to make it more functional and responsive.
+Using the knowledge I have gained from learing JavaScript, jQuery, and API.

 ## Concept of the design and function